Starting to import and restrictions

 Find out which authority is responsible for granting an import licence for the goods concerned by consulting, for example, the Finnish Customs restrictions manual or their customs information service.

-The share of responsibilities in importing is generally agreed in a trade agreement using Incoterms 2010 or Incoterms 2020.
+The share of responsibilities in importing is generally agreed in a trade agreement using Incoterms 2020.
 That will determine at what stage the responsibility/liability for documentation, risks and costs transfers from the seller to your company.
-For example, according to the Incoterms 2010 term DDP, ‘delivered duty paid’, the seller is responsible for clearance and pays the import duties, carriage and insurance.
+For example, according to the Incoterms 2020 term DDP, ‘delivered duty paid’, the seller pays the costs including import formalities and bears the risks until the agreed destination.

 If your company is responsible for customs clearance, you can attend to it yourself or use a direct representative, who will act in your name and on your behalf.
 Your company will normally be responsible for any customs debt or post-clearance recovery.